Sylvie and Bruno: Reception

 Unlike Lewis Carroll's Alice books, Sylvie and Bruno has never been praised by critics.
 It sold just 13,000 copies in its early editions.
 "The Mad Gardener's Song", a poem that appears in instalments throughout the book, is often described as the only well-received part of the work.

+The famous writer J. R. R. Tolkien was fond of the novel, and it is believed to have influenced his novella Roverandom.

 The watch used by Sylvie and Bruno has been described as an early type of time machine, making Sylvie and Bruno an early example of time travel fiction; Lisa Yaszek noted that "The explosion of such stories during this era [1889 onward] might come from the fact that people were beginning to standardize time, and orient themselves to clocks more frequently."

 In 2011, Richard Jenkyns of Prospect described Carroll's use of baby talk in the book as "embarrassing."

 In 2014, Mari Ness wrote "Carroll abruptly shifts from one world to the other often without sense or reason or letting the reader know what’s going on.
 This is meant, I think, to convey the thin line between reality and dream, and to accent the narrator’s confusion—since he himself is often not at all sure what is going on.
-In practice, it comes across as muddled and annoying — mostly because the tones of the two narratives are so completely different. [...]
+In practice, it comes across as muddled and annoying – mostly because the tones of the two narratives are so completely different. [...]
 Carroll seems to forget what he is writing, and where he is in the story.
 This might be deliberate, but that doesn’t quite explain apparent slip-ups such as the way the narrator suddenly knows Lady Muriel’s name before anyone has brought it up; the narration suddenly telling us Sylvie’s thoughts even though the narrator has no way of knowing what these thoughts are, not to mention this is distracting.
 Other bits leap from here to there without much meaning or connection or recollection of what happened earlier [...]
 Carroll later noted that he wrote the rest of the book in odd moments here and there, more or less jotting them down when he thought of scenes.
 This is all very well, but what Carroll blatantly forgot to do was to try to connect all of these odd moments."